Szymon-Czuszek/SAS-Data-Science/README.md

 CharactersData.sas: This file contains SAS code for creating a dataset named "characters" with manually entered data.
 The dataset includes information about fictional characters such as their name, gender, height, and weight.

+## SAS Data Processing Example: "employees" Dataset

+This SAS code snippet demonstrates the creation of a dataset named "employees" containing information about employees.
+The dataset has four variables:

+1. **name**: Represents the name of the employee.
+2. **gender**: Indicates the gender of the employee (M for male, F for female).
+3. **age**: Represents the age of the employee.
+4. **weight**: Indicates the weight of the employee.

+The data is read from the "cards" section using the INFILE statement with a specified delimiter (`,`).
+Each line in the "cards" section represents information about an employee, including their name, gender, age, and weight.

+The resulting dataset provides a structured representation of employees' demographic information, which can be further analyzed or used for statistical modeling and visualization tasks in SAS.

 ## Usage

 Clone the repository to your local machine.